turingschool/lesson_plans/ruby_03-professional_rails_applications/the_pivot.markdown

 * Manage items on my business
 * Update my business information
-* Manage other business admins
+* Manage other business admins for your store

 ### Platform Admin

 As a platform admin, I should be able to:

-* Approve or declina the creation of new businesses
+* Approve or decline the creation of new businesses
 * Take a business offline / online
 * Perform any functionality restricted to business admins